cgwire/kitsu/getting-started-production/README.md

 dispatch the work to the CG artists, and follow the progress of each related tasks.

-Lets begin with the asset page, you can access it via multiple ways, the fastest and easiest is with the asset icon on top of the page
+Let's begin with the asset page, you can access it via multiple ways, the fastest and easiest is with the asset icon on top of the page
 ![Asset button](../img/getting-started/asset_button.png).